csukeyosi/logs-analysis/README.md

 # logs-analysis
-Informative summary from logs (just messing around with python and SQL).
+Reporting tool that summarizes data from a large database (just messing around with python and SQL).

 Prerequisites
 -------------